 By the end of 2019, bassplayer John Hofmans decided to leave the band.

 But we've found a great replacement in Joery Rutten.
-We've had a smooth transition and Joery has settled.
+We've had a smooth transition and had lots of great gigs, new songs and a new album to look forward to!

-After that transition, we've started working on our 3rd studio album.
-Brand new songs were being written and the first backing track recordings were made in 2020 already.
-When Covid hit us, we had to pause most activities for a while, but fortunately things got back to normal again and the album is done now.
+After that transition, we've started working on that 3rd studio album.
+Brand new songs were being written and the first guide-track recordings were made in 2020 already.
+When Covid hit us, we had to pause most activities for a while, but fortunately things got back to normal again and the album is ready to go now.

-BIRD ON A WIRE will be released on APRIL 13, 2024 on EL TORO RECORDS @ De Nieuwe Nor in Heerlen (NL)
+BIRD ON A WIRE was released on APRIL 13, 2024 on EL TORO RECORDS @ De Nieuwe Nor in Heerlen (NL)

 (CD, Vinyl and all streaming platforms)

-Due to personal choice and kind of a rock & roll retirement, our longtime drummer and friend John Rietberg had to leave the band this year, 2023.
-We've had a great time with him as our drummer, we've made 3 incredible albums and had some fun times on the road.
-But we've found a great new drummer, his name's Ronnie Smit and he has played for a long time with The Tin Stars (NL).
+Due to personal choice and kind of a rock & roll retirement, our longtime drummer and friend John Rietberg had to leave the band in the spring of 2023.
+We've had a great time with him as our drummer; 3 incredible albums and lots of fun on the road.
+Fortunately, we found a great new drummer in Ronnie Smit.
+He's played for a long time with The Tin Stars (NL) and other bands.
 Ronnie joined us in the summer of 2023.

-So be there and party with us, grab our new album and come and say hello!
+We invite you to "be there" and party with us, grab our newest album and come 'n say hello!

 For now we'd like to say.... onwards!